nguyensjsu/sp19-202-spattern-marshals/README.md

 I selected XP value "Respect".
 And as an advocate of this value, I tried encouraging everyone to participate and ensured everyone is heard , so that no one is left out and are equally valued.

  Key Contribution

  1 Treasure Component
  2 Lucky Powers Coins
  3 Lucky Power Charm

+I completed the greenfoot to droidfoot feasibilty for mobile app android.
 Implemented below 3 design pattern
 1 State Pattern for treasure appearnce after the player wins.
 Treasure Context class - This class will set the context for state transition and call appropriate states method based on current state.